 Philosophy and the Curriculum

-Although it is a distinct lesson, the teaching of philosophy has a positive impact all areas of the curriculum3 including:
+The teaching of philosophy has a positive impact on all areas of the curriculum including:

 English En1: Speaking, listening, group discussion and interaction, language variation.